xeoncross/javascript_server_and_frontend/README.md

 We are building an express server that will tunnel requests to `create-react-app` when in development, and serve compiled assets in production.
 In addition this server will handle auth and provide an API for the frontend.

 During development, most people simply add a `proxy: http://localhost:3000` line to their `create-react-app` `package.json`.
-We don't want to do that because that means our express server simply becomes an API instead of the actual server like it will be when we build
+We don't want to do that because that means our express server simply becomes an API instead of the actual server like it will be when we build.

 ## Instructions